David Muhammad, Executive Director

 Nehali Vishwanath, Policy Analyst

-Before coming to NICJR, Nehali was a Public Affairs Analyst at Becton Dickinson on their Government Affairs team.
-While at BD, she helped foster a working relationship with government officials, maintained their internal communications network, and assisted in developing policy surrounding healthcare safety and technology.
+Before coming to NICJR, Nehali was a Public Affairs Analyst at Becton Dickinson (BD) on their Government Affairs team.
+While at BD, she developed policy surrounding healthcare safety and technology, maintained their internal communications network, and helped foster a working relationship with government officials.

 Nicole Picard, Operations and Finance Coordinator